cmharlow/lc-reconcile/README.md

 ## About

-*I stopped using OpenRefine regularly about 4-5 years ago, and I left library technology almost 1 year ago, but I still regularly get emails and issues on these OpenRefine Repositories.
-So I'm attempting to clean them up for y'all, but no promises on fast repairs or responses.*

 An OpenRefine reconciliation service for the Library of Congress Subject Headings (LCSH) and the Library of Congress Name Authority File (LCNAF) available via [id.loc.gov](http://id.loc.gov).

 See **Special Notes**, below, to explain the use of the various [id.loc.gov](http://id.loc.gov) data APIs in this service.